CircuitVerse/Interactive-Book/docs/fsm_interactive.md

 # Interactive FSM

-In this module, we will learn how to use a Final-State-Machine(FSM) which describes the working of a Soda vending machine:
+In this module, you will learn how to use a Final-State-Machine(FSM) which describes the working of a Soda vending machine:

 ## Problem
-Assume, We have a soda vending machine which sells soda cans of cost 15¢ each, and we have only 2 types of coins: 10¢ and 5¢.
+Assume, you have a soda vending machine which sells soda cans of cost 15¢ each, and you have only 2 types of coins: 10¢ and 5¢.

 In this problem, our goal is to make a state machine which can determine, how much change should be returned, and when a can is dispenced.
 ```
-Note: In this design, we will ignore the capacity of the stock, which means, we’ll assume that there will always be can in the vending machine.
+Note: In this design, ignore the capacity of the stock, which means, we’ll assume that there will always be can in the vending machine.
-Also, we can assume that only one action could be made in every “clock cycle” or state.
+Also, you can assume that only one action could be made in every “clock cycle” or state.
 ```
 ## RULES